sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 ##Start the server.

+Reference Lesson: <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w03-intro-backend-with-express/d1-dawn-express-hello-world" target="_blank">Express Hello World</a>

-1. Make a new directory and initialize your app with `npm init`.
+1. Make a new directory and initialize your app inside it with `npm init`.
 Give it the entry point `server.js`.

 1. Use `npm install --save` to add express, ejs, body-parser, and mongoose.